New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Overview of Main Results

-However, this tool will be insufficient to establish tight estimation error bounds when additional information about $\Fcal$ is available, especially (weighted) uniform covering entropies.
+However, Theorem~\ref{theorem: convergence of EP with L^1 integrable functions} will be insufficient to establish tight estimation error bounds when additional information about $\Fcal$ is available, especially (weighted) uniform covering entropy.
 This is because they can provide additional information about the neighborhood of each function in $\Fcal$ in (weighted) uniform norms, providing tighter controls in establishing the upper bound of the expected empirical process.
 For this reason, Theorem~\ref{theorem: convergence of EP with L^infty integrable functions} is provided as a supplement to Theorem~\ref{theorem: convergence of EP with L^1 integrable functions} and helps establish the results in Section~\ref{sec: Heavy-tailed Nonparametric Least Squares Regression}.
 An informal version focusing on the square-integrable setting is provided below. \begin{theorem}[Informal version of Theorem~\ref{theorem: convergence of EP with L^infty integrable functions}] Let $F\geq 0$ be the envelope function of $\Fcal$, and assume $\|f\|_{L^{2}(P)}\leq\sigma$ for all $f\in\Fcal$.
 Suppose that the weight function $w>0$ satisfies $1/w\in L^m (P)$ and $\|F\|_{L^\infty(w)}<\infty$.
 Then

-\end{theorem} While we are not the first to use two covering entropies in tandem, the weighted uniform covering entropy here acts as a bridge between the complexity of the candidate function class and that of the associated loss classes.
-Therefore, in Section~\ref{sec: Heavy-tailed Nonparametric Least Squares Regression}, we are able to derive convergence rates for NPLSEs and extend the analysis seamlessly to a broader family of ERMs, thereby dispensing with tailored multiplier process tools required in prior work and marginally reducing technical overhead.
+\end{theorem} While we are not the first to use two covering entropy terms in tandem, the weighted uniform covering entropy here acts as a bridge between the complexity of the candidate function class and that of the associated loss classes.
+Therefore, in Section~\ref{sec: Heavy-tailed Nonparametric Least Squares Regression}, we can derive convergence rates for NPLSEs and extend the analysis seamlessly to a broader family of ERMs, thereby dispensing with tailored multiplier process tools required in prior work and marginally reducing technical overhead.